USS Hammerberg: 1960s, including the Cuban Missile Crisis

 1963 found Hammerberg in the Boston Naval Shipyard.
 From June to November, she devoted time to "Unites IV"—a deployment which was to comprise the circumnavigation of South America in the conduct of ASW operations with seven South American navies.
-On 30 November, Hammerberg preceded to Guantanamo Bay, Cuba, for participation in "PHIBASWEX I-63", a large-scale amphibious, ASW operation with over 30 other units of the Atlantic Fleet.
+On 30 November, Hammerberg sailed to Guantanamo Bay, Cuba, for participation in "PHIBASWEX I-63", a large-scale amphibious, ASW operation with over 30 other units of the Atlantic Fleet.
 On 17 December, she arrived Newport, R.I.

 During 1964, Hammerberg participated in Operations "Springboard", "Canus Silex", and "Steel Pike", all exercises to sharpen the ship and crew not only in her important mission of locating and destroying submarines, but also in patrol, escort, rescue, evacuation, blockade and surveillance assignments.

 On 8 February 1965, Hammerberg got underway for Northern Europe to join NATO "Match Maker I" Squadron in Exercise "Pilot High".
 On 3 May, the squadron left Lisbon for Operation "Pole Star" off Halifax, Nova Scotia.
 After return to Newport 20 July, Hammerberg went into repair at Boston Naval Shipyard.
 She then trained off Guantanamo Bay, Cuba, and in August 1966 rendezvoused with escort Van Voorhis, guided missile frigate Leahy and submarine Requin off Trinidad to participate in Operation "Unitas VII" through November.

 In late March while serving plane guard duty astern of USS Essex (CVS 9), Hammerberg attempted to rescue the crew of a downed SH3A Sikorsky Sea King helicopter.
 The rescue attempt was unsuccessful, with the loss of 3 crew.

 In April 1967, Hammerberg participated in operation "Clove Hitch III", a joint armed forces amphibious assault exercise in the Caribbean, with liberty ports in San Juan and St. Thomas, returning to Newport on 2 May.
 In June, Hammerberg departed for a NATO operation "Newlook" off Nova Scotia in which ships from the Netherlands, Canada, and the United Kingdom participated.
 At the completion of Newlook, and liberty in Halifax, Hammerberg proceeded to New York City for liberty on the weekend of 17 June.
 On 28 June, Hammerberg moved to Davisville, RI for 6 days of drydock to install a new screw and do minor hull repairs.

 In late September, Hammerberg deployed for the Mediterranean as part of a "Hunter-Killer" group operation consisting of several destroyers/destroyer escorts and the USS Randolph (CVS-15).
 Liberty ports included Barcelona, Naples, Palma Majorca, and Gibraltar.
 Hammerberg returned to Newport in mid-December.